 Ten Years Thailand had its gala premiere yesterday at the Scala cinema in Bangkok (followed by a Q&A with three of its four directors: Aditya Assarat, Wisit Sasanatieng, and Chulayarnnon Siriphol).
-A portmanteau of four short films, it offers a dystopian vision of Thailand a decade from now, and represents a voice of dissent in a time of military rule.
+A portmanteau of four short films, it offers a dystopian vision of Thailand a decade from now, and represents a voice of dissent at a time of military rule.
 Thai history seems destined to repeat itself, stuck in an endless cycle of political instability.
-Thus, the future predicted by Ten Years Thailand is also a commentary on Thailand's past and present.
+Thus, the future predicted by Ten Years Thailand is also a commentary on Thailand’s past and present.

 The film’s first segment, Aditya’s black-and-white Sunset, is based on an event that occurred last year.
 In the film, a group of soldiers inspect an art gallery and order the removal of ‘inappropriate’ images from a photography exhibition.
 The film’s artist (Sirikanya Thomson) and exhibition (I Laughed so Hard I Cried) are fictional, though in 2017 a group of soldiers demanded the removal of photographs from Harit Srikhao’s Whitewash exhibition at Gallery VER in Bangkok.
 For added verisimilitude, Aditya’s restaging of the military’s art censorship was filmed at Artist+Run, a gallery adjacent to Gallery VER.
 As an in-joke, Artist+Run’s gallerist Angkrit Ajchariyasophon plays one of the soldiers in the film.

-In Wisit's quirky Citizen Dog (หมานคร), city dwellers all grew tails.
-Catopia, his segment of Ten Years Thailand, is a much darker variant on the theme: almost everyone has (CGI) cat's heads, and the few remaining humans are hunted and killed.
-The film critiques Thailand's traditional values of social conformity and unity, and also echoes the country's anti-Communist paranoia of the 1970s, when suspected Communists and left-wing students were attacked by militia groups.
-Yet, despite its political satire, and some full-frontal female nudity in Wisit's segment, Ten Years Thailand was passed uncut by Thailand's censors, and even received a surprisingly lenient '13' rating.
+In Wisit’s quirky Citizen Dog (หมานคร), city dwellers all grew tails.
+Catopia, his segment of Ten Years Thailand, is a much darker variant on the theme: almost everyone has (CGI) cat’s heads, and the few remaining humans are hunted and killed.
+The film critiques Thailand’s traditional values of social conformity and unity, and also echoes the country’s anti-Communist crackdowns of the 1970s, when suspected Communists and left-wing students were attacked by militia groups.
+Yet, despite this political satire, and some full-frontal female nudity in Wisit’s segment, Ten Years Thailand was passed uncut by Thailand’s censors, and even received a surprisingly lenient ‘13’ rating.

 Ten Years Thailand begins with a quotation adapted from George Orwell’s Nineteen Eighty-Four (“Who controls the past... controls the future”), and Planetarium is the film’s most Orwellian segment.
 Its vision of surveillance and obedience is shared with Thunska Pansittivorakul’s Supernatural (เหนือธรรมชาติ), which used the same Orwell quote as its tagline.